p-at-rick-sg/Singstarter-Node-Express/README.md

 Members: Benjamin Foo, Kristian Nielsen, Patrick Kittle

 **Overview:**
-We have build a localised model of Kickstarter.
+We have built a localised model of Kickstarter fpr Singapore.
 Our high level functionality is:

 **User Interaction:**
 Home page showcasing the live projects in cards.